5G-Cash/5G/doc/finality.md

 5G-CASH includes a basic BFT-style finality gadget.
 Validators vote on block hashes and once a height gathers enough votes the corresponding block is marked as finalized.
-Nodes refuse to reorganize the chain below the finalized height while the feature is active.
+Nodes refuse to reorganize the chain below the finalized height.

-Finality is enabled by default on all networks and can be disabled via the `SPORK_17_BFT_FINALITY_ENABLED` spork.
+Finality is always enabled on all networks.
 Use the `getfinalityinfo` RPC to inspect the latest finalized block.